anurudhsoman/Implementing-services/README.md

 ---------------------------------------------------------------------------------------------

-This project summarize the implementation and working of authentication, Routing and working (get,post) methods
+This project summarize the implementation and working of services.

 # Project